The Conference of Carthage in 411 by Hermanowicz, Erika (9781836243410) | Browns Books

 The Donatists and Catholics debated for three days in June of 411 CE, and much of the actual transcript survives.

-This book is the first English translation of that famous but often misunderstood conference in Carthage, the city to which many Italians had fled to avoid Alaric’s onslaught, where the Donatist and Catholic bishops ardently and hotly debated issues of legitimacy, law, purity, and procedure.
+This book is the first English translation of that famous but often misunderstood conference in Carthage, the city to which many Italians had fled to avoid Alaric’s onslaught, where the Donatist and Catholic bishops hotly debated issues of legitimacy, law, purity, and procedure.

 Among those taking part in the debate were highly esteemed bishops who left their mark on western history including, most famously, St.